cs1302uga/cs1302-ce20/README.md

    * The stage should NOT be resizable by the user via dragging the window corner.

 1. Update your code so that it has the same scene graph and visual appearance provided in the previous step.
-The three new buttons below the main `ImageView` object **Recompile before continuing.**
+The three new buttons below the main `ImageView` object are not supposed to function for this checkpoint.
+   **Recompile before continuing.**
    Also stage and commit your changes.